-Unlike some cities, Waukegan isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Waukegan are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Waukegan is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Waukegan is a city of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Waukegan who work in office and administrative support (12.36%), sales jobs (8.92%), and maintenance occupations (8.59%).

 Also of interest is that Waukegan has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Waukegan citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.80% of adults 25 and older in Waukegan have a college degree.
+In terms of college education, Waukegan is nearly on par with the US average for all cities of 21.84%: 17.80% of adults 25 and older in Waukegan have a bachelor's degree or advanced degree.

 The per capita income in Waukegan in 2010 was $20,426, which is lower middle income relative to Illinois and the nation.
 This equates to an annual income of $81,704 for a family of four.
 However, Waukegan contains both very wealthy and poor people as well.